balazs-bamer/OpenCV-V4L2-directFormat/README.md

 * Many sources, like webcams can offer or produce only such formats.
 This is first converted into BGR, then the user can convert it into the desired format.
 However, instead of two costly conversions requiring colorspace matrix multiplication for each point each time, a copying or a much simpler conversion could be enough.
 Some sources, like libv4l do this conversion to BGR internally, while others retain the possibility to efficiently implement other output formats.

+* Although Video for Linux supports of change of resolution and cropping, I could not make the change work in an open capture session.
+Even if I suspend the video stream using VIDIOC_STREAMOFF and VIDIOC_STREAMON around the format change call to *icvSetVideoSize* the whole session is corrupted.
+The situation is the same if I try to set the same resoluiton as before.
+There is other [mention](http://comments.gmane.org/gmane.linux.drivers.video-input-infrastructure/30910) of similar problem.
+I don't know if it is a driver problem or if there is a workaround for it.
+For my aims more investigation just does not worth.
+Moreover, this tradiotional way does not allow accessing the same frame in full resolution, which feature will be important for me.

 * For many problems it could be enough to start an image processing algorithm on a image with far less resolution than the original one.
 Either the results are accurate enough, or if it finds something, subsequent processing with full resolution or using an other algorithm could make the hard work.
 To be short, it would be important, that during the above copy or convert step in VideoCapture the resolution could be decreased as well.

 * An other case is when only a portion of the image contains interesting details.
 By copying only this region of interest in VideoCapture the CPU demand can be further decreased.